ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 4. Construct new buildings.
 5. Perform technical upgrades.

-When a player follows a macro cycle, he performs the actions in the list in order.
-Upon reaching the last action, the player starts the list over again.
+When a player follows a macro cycle, they perform the actions in the order listed.
+Upon reaching the last action, the player restarts the list.

-The advantage of a macro cycle is that the player would not forget anything important.
-The macro cycle forms a strong habit after repeated use.
-If an action is listed, the player will definitely perform it.
-He does not have to waste unnecessary cognitive resources on memorization.
-The macro cycle allows for equal attention distribution across all aspects of the game.
+The advantage of a macro cycle is that it helps players remember essential tasks.
+Repeated use of the macro cycle builds a strong habit.
+If an action is included in the list, the player is likely to perform it without expending unnecessary cognitive resources on memorization.
+This approach ensures that attention is evenly distributed across all aspects of the game.

 Random events occur in any strategy game.
 Some of these events require the player's full attention.
-After resolving the problem, the player must restart the macro cycle.
-This is his default mode.
+Once the issue is resolved, the player must return to the macro cycle, which serves as his default mode.

-League of Legends does not have an economy like a typical strategy game.
+League of Legends does not incorporate an economy in the same way as a typical strategy game.
 Players do not build a base or produce new units.
 However, the idea of ​​a macro cycle remains relevant.
-Because the game has many aspects, players need to balance their attention between them.
+The game encompasses multiple aspects, so players need to balance their attention among them.

-A common mistake among new players is focusing on only one aspect of the game.
-For example, a novice top laner might focus exclusively on the enemy minion wave, trying not to miss an opportunity to last-hit them.
-This prevents the player from seeing the health, mana, or level of his champion.
-He does not notice when he gains an advantage in health, mana, or level.
-Therefore, the player fails to capitalize on this advantage.
-A macro cycle helps to avoid such mistakes.
+A common mistake among new players is focusing exclusively on one aspect of the game.
+For instance, a novice top laner might concentrate only on the enemy minion wave, striving not to miss any last-hitting opportunities.
+This narrow focus can prevent the player from noticing his champion's health, mana, or level.
+As a result, the player may fail to recognize when he has a health, mana, or level advantage, missing the opportunity to capitalize on it.
+A macro cycle can help players avoid such mistakes.

-The macro cycle for each of the five team roles will be different.
-For example, we will look at possible macro cycles for a mid laner and a jungler.
+The macro cycle for each of the five team roles varies.
+For instance, let us examine the macro cycles for a mid laner and a jungler.

-Figure 2-2 shows the objects on the map that the mid laner must switch his attention between.
+Figure 2-2 shows the map objects that a mid laner must monitor.

 {caption: "Figure 2-2.
 Macro cycle for mid laner", height: "50%"}
 ![Mid laner macro cycle](images/Theory/map-season-13-midlaner-macrocycle.png)

-This is an expanded version of Figure 2-1.
+You see the expanded version of Figure 2-1.
 It has the blue and red circles that mark the champions of each team.

-Let us have a look on Figure 2-2.
-The pink circle with number 1 marks the the blue team's mid laner.
-The pink text marks the objects that the player should check during his macro cycle.
-Here are these objects:
+Now, let us take a closer look at Figure 2-2.
+The pink circle with the number 1 marks the blue team's mid laner.
+The pink text indicates the objects that the player should check during his macro cycle.
+These objects are as follows:

 1. State of his own champion:

-   * health
+   * Health
-   * mana
+   * Mana
-   * level
+   * Level
-   * ready abilities
+   * Ready-to-use abilities
+   * Ready-to-use runes
-   * items and their effects' readiness.
+   * Items and readiness of their effects.

 2. State of the enemy champion on the lane:

-   * health
+   * Health
-   * mana
+   * Mana
-   * level
+   * Level
-   * ready abilities (remember cooldowns)
+   * Ready-to-use abilities (remember cooldowns)
+   * Ready-to-use runes (remember cooldowns)
-   * items.
+   * Items.

 3. Enemy minions wave:

-   * is there a minion for the last hit?
+   * Is there a minion available for last hitting?
-   * total number of minions in the wave
+   * Total number of minions in the wave
-   * location of the next wave (symmetrical to the next allied wave).
+   * Location of the next wave (symmetric to the next allied wave).

 4. Allied minion wave:

-   * is there a minion for the last hit?
+   * Is there a minion available for last hitting?
-   * total number of minions in the wave
+   * Total number of minions in the wave
-   * location of the next wave.
+   * Location of the next wave.

-5. Allied or enemy tower, if it is nearby:
+5. Allied or enemy tower if it is nearby:

-   * health and plate count
+   * Health and plate count
-   * its attack range.
+   * Attack range.

 6. Minimap:

-   * Allied jungler location
+   * Location of the allied jungler
-   * Enemy jungler location (requires tracking skill)
+   * Location of the enemy jungler (requires tracking skill)
-   * State of adjacent lanes (minion wave positions, presence of champions in lanes)
+   * State of adjacent lanes (minion wave positions, presence of champions)
    * State of nearby jungle monster camps (especially epic ones: Herald, Baron, Dragon).

-7. Game stats by the Tab key:
+7. Game stats (accessed by pressing the Tab key):

-   * levels of all champions
+   * Levels of all champions
-   * items of all champions.
+   * Items of all champions.

 I> [**Cooldown**](https://wiki.leagueoflegends.com/en-us/Cooldown) (CD) occurs immediately after using an ability.
-It is the time during which the ability is unavailable.
-Cooldowns apply not only to champion abilities, but also to runes, summoner spells, and item effects.
+It is the period when the ability is unavailable.
+Cooldowns apply not only to champion abilities but also to runes, summoner spells, and item effects.

-The list shows objects and game aspects that a player should regularly pay attention to.
+This list highlights the objects and game aspects a player should consistently monitor.
 A typical pattern may emerge in one of them.
 This pattern could indicate a temporary advantage and an opportunity to capitalize on it.
 It is impossible to notice the pattern without focusing on the corresponding game object.

 > To find a pattern in something, you have to look at it.

-Let us look at the blue team's jungler macro cycle.
-This role is unique because the player spends almost the entire laning phase in the jungle.
-Therefore, his macro cycle is significantly different from the others.
+Let us examine the macro cycle of the blue team's jungler.
+This role is distinct because the player spends almost the entire laning phase in the jungle.
+Therefore, his macro cycle is significantly different from that of other roles.

-Figure 2-3 shows the objects on the map that are part of the jungler's macro cycle.
+Figure 2-3 illustrates the key elements in the jungler's macro cycle.

 {caption: "Figure 2-3.
 Macro cycle for jungler", height: "50%"}
 ![Jungler macro cycle](images/Theory/map-season-13-jungler-macrocycle.png)

 The blue team's jungler is marked with a pink circle with the number 1.
-Here are the objects in his macro cycle:
+The elements in his macro cycle include:

 1. State of his own champion:

-   * health
+   * Health
-   * mana
+   * Mana
-   * level
+   * Level
-   * ready abilities
+   * Ready-to-use abilities
+   * Ready-to-use runes
-   * items and their effects' readiness.
+   * Items and readiness of their effects.

 2. Location and state of the enemy jungler (requires tracking skill):

-   * minimap
+   * Minimap
-   * game stats window.
+   * Game stats window.

 3. Nearest jungle monster camps:

-   * current farming target
-   * next farming target.
+   * Current target for farming
+   * Next target for farming.

 4. Lane state, starting with the closest:

-   * minion wave position
+   * Position of the minion wave
-   * presence of champions in the lane
+   * Presence of champions in the lane
-   * champions state (health, mana, level, items).
+   * State of champions (health, mana, level, items).

 5. Next epic monster to contest:

-   * its respawn timer
+   * Respawn timer
-   * allied champions in range
+   * Allied champions in range
-   * enemy champions in range.
+   * Enemy champions in range

-6. Game stats by the Tab key:
+6. Game stats (accessed by pressing the Tab key):

-   * levels of all champions
+   * Levels of all champions
-   * items of all champions.
+   * Items of all champions.

-Please note that a jungler cannot read all information from minimap.
-He should switch the camera to each lane and check what is happening there.
-The best way for doing it is using hotkeys F1, F2, F3, and F4.
-The [following video](https://www.youtube.com/watch?v=pizMcCWv8y8) explains how to configure them.
+Keep in mind that a jungler cannot gather all necessary information from the minimap alone.
+It's essential to switch the camera to each lane and assess what is happening there.
+Using the hotkeys F1, F2, F3, and F4 is the most efficient method for this.
+The [following video](https://www.youtube.com/watch?v=pizMcCWv8y8) explains how to configure these hotkeys.

-You could try to introduce macro cycle into your games step by step:
+To gradually incorporate the macro cycle into your gameplay, follow these steps:

-1. Make a list of the minimum required actions to repeat.
-A good starting point could be the following:
+1. Make a minimal list of actions to repeat.
+A solid starting point might include:

-   * check game objects on the main screen
+   * Checking game objects on the main screen
-   * check the minimap
+   * Checking the minimap
-   * check game stats by pressing the Tab key.
+   * Viewing game stats by pressing the Tab key.

 2. Install and set the [metronome app](https://play.google.com/store/apps/details?id=com.andymstone.metronome&hl=en) to 15 seconds.
-It gives your a regular sound signal.
+This will provide a consistent sound signal.

-3. When the signal happens, perform the macro cycle.
-Consistently switch your attention between the items on the list.
+3. When you hear the signal, perform your macro cycle.
+Consistently switch your focus between the items on your list.

-4. If some game event distracts you, you should process it first.
-Then return to the macro cycle and start it from the beginning.
+4. If a game event distracts you, process that event first.
+Then return to your macro cycle and start over.

-You could start practicing the macro cycle in "Co-op vs. AI" mode.
-It will be easier to control your attention there.
-The minimal macro cycle will become a habit soon.
-Add new actions to the list that you consider as important.
-Gradually reduce the delay between sound signals.
+You can begin practicing the macro cycle in "Co-op vs. AI" mode.
+It will be easier to manage your focus there.
+The minimal macro cycle will soon become a habit.
+Afterwards, you can add new actions to the list as you identify them as essential.
+Gradually decrease the time between sound signals.

-Distributing your attention between important aspects of the game is essential for each role.
-This is especially true for the jungler.
-If jungler is your primary role, you need to learn a minimal macro cycle before your next ranked game.
+Distributing your attention across the game's key elements is crucial for every role, particularly for the jungler.
+If jungler is your primary role, you need to master a minimal macro cycle before your next ranked game.

 ### 2.1.6 Tempo